qcri-social/AIDR/DTO-standards.md

         private List<ModelFamilyDTO> modelFamiliesDTO = null;

-        /* Constructors from entity and from properties */
+        /* Constructors from entity and from mandatory properties */

         public CrisisDTO( Crisis crisis ) {
             this.setCrisisID(crisis.getCrisisID());